The BFF Digital Libraries

 I know many of our friends, roommates and even family members sometimes say they do not believe in God.
 Usually, they are not admitting to be atheists but more like agnostics that find God has not personally revealed Himself to them in such a way that God makes any difference to their lives.
 And until He does, they will not pay much attention to who He is.

 JonahThe Book of Jonah cautions us on making such a conclusion.
 It is dangerous to maintain an image of life that wraps around ourselves and our plans.
-It simply is not consistent with the real world, and on one unplanned day, our balloon will simply burst.
+It simply is not consistent with the real world, and on one unplanned day, our balloon will burst.
 And who knows at what place we will fall?
 No, don’t let the spirit of secularism or materialism hold you down.
 God is real and actively working in this world.

 “I certainly do not know everything about God, but He is involved in things far more than I could ever imagine.
 He is concerned with individuals rather than just things.
 And despite all the evil going on, God is good and a just God.
 I should learn more about Him and trust Him more.”

 Misunderstanding GodThe point is, that we all are on a journey of knowing God more.
 If we are not consciously going that direction, then we will, at some point, get hit hard.
-But instead, if we could take the basic trust that God gives us here to see His greater purposes for our lives, enabling us to better know Him and carry out our life purposes, then our lives will see God as encouraging, helpful, faithful and definitely loving.
+But instead, if we could take the basic trust that God gives us here to see His greater purposes for our lives, enabling us to know Him better and carry out our life purposes, then our lives will see God as encouraging, helpful, faithful and definitely loving.

 To follow along with this theme, we will gain a deeper understanding of God in two ways: